Four more suspects detained over Louvre jewel heist

 CNN affiliate BFMTV reported that one of the suspects is the alleged fourth member of the gang that carried out the heist.
 Three of the suspects detained in October have been charged with organized robbery, with the fourth, a woman, charged with complicity in organized robbery.

-The thieves raided the Apollo Gallery on the Louvre’s upper floor, which houses the French crown jewels, on October 19.
+The thieves raided the Apollo Gallery on the upper floor of the Louvre, the most visited museum in the world, on October 19.
 They used a truck-mounted ladder to gain access to the gallery, one of the most ornate rooms in the museum, through a window.

 They broke into two high-security display cases and made off with nine items, including a diamond and sapphire jewelry set worn by Queen Marie-Amélie and Queen Hortense.